 Non Return Water Valve and Sustainable Urban Drainage

-No Phase of the Development shall be Commenced until details of the following have been submitted to the local planning authority for approval in writing:

-how a non-return water valve or other sustainable device will be incorporated into the waste water system within the Phase of the Development; and

-how storm flows will be attenuated or regulated into the receiving public network through on or off-site storage.
+The development shall be carried out in accordance with the Non Return Water Valve and Sustainable Urban Drainage Scheme approved under reference 18/01391/AOD.

-Each Phase of the Development shall be implemented in accordance with the approved details and the above waste and storm water measures shall be retained thereafter.
+Each Phase of the development shall be implemented in accordance with the approved details unless an alternative or amended Non Return Water Valve and Sustainable Urban Drainage Scheme is agreed in writing with the local planning authority and the above waste and storm water measures shall be retained thereafter.

 Reason: To sustainably safeguard the waste and storm water system.